Learn More

 Today’s Situation

-We are often asked why there are so many Pyrs in shelters and rescues.
+We are often asked why there are so many Great Pyrenees in shelters and rescues.
 Great Pyrenees are classified as “livestock guardian dogs” or LGDs.
 Traditional agricultural societies teamed shepherds with their dogs and flocks.
 The dogs lived in close proximity with their owners and the animals they cared for.
-Unfortunately over time, this breed has been overbred and unsocialized, underfed and neglected on large ranches and farms or with backyard breeders.
-They often come into rescue in terrible shape, unable to do the work expected of them.
-Even livestock guardians need some obedience training and benefit from socialization, spaying or neutering and medical care.
-Rehabilitated Great Pyrenees make wonderful family members.
-The vast majority of our rescues are adopted as companion animals who are happiest living with their human families and other household pets.
+This has changed over time and in the U.S. conditions have seriously deteriorated over the past 20 years.
+This breed has been overbred and under socialized, underfed and neglected on large ranches and farms or with uncaring backyard breeders.
+Selling puppies has been touted as a way for modern homesteaders to make money—and when they can’t, pups are dumped in shelters or set loose on the road.
+Our Intake Director Susan Innamorato is one of the rescuers interviewed by Modern Farmer magazine who reports on this disturbing trend for livestock guardian breeds.

 History